ustwo/mastermind/docs/install.md

 intercepted.**

-This section explains how to do the [quick setup to install mitmproxy certificates][qiuck-setup].
+This section explains how to do the [quick setup to install mitmproxy certificates][quick-setup].
 If you want other certificates, please read [mitmproxy "About Certificates"][mitm-certinstall].